 Adult Education services are available for anyone who is at least 18 years old and not enrolled in high school.
 Sixteen and seventeen year old students may enroll with the appropriate documentation releasing them from high school attendance.

 A Distance Education Program provides online instruction to students who are unable to attend traditional classes.
-Students must meet a score requirement on the Test of Adult Basic Education (TABE), be at least 18 years old, and have internet access to enroll in the Distance Education Program.
+Students must be at least 18 years old and have internet access to enroll in the Distance Education Program.

 Contact the Adult Education Office (870) 612-2085 for more information.